Editorial Team

 • Handling and Crediting of Additional Comments

 Peer review is open to every researcher who provides comments on the article before the respective deadline.
-While feedback external reviewers (in contrast to invited reviewers) will be incorporated into the review letters, external reviewers will not be credited by the journal as reviewers as they do not fill out the reviewer disclosure form (see Review Guidelines).
-In the case of many thorough external reviews, editors should consider issueing an open call for comments on the respective manuscript.
+Feedback from external reviewers (in contrast to invited reviewers) may be incorporated into the review letters.
+In this case, external reviewers will be credited as such as they do not fill out the reviewer disclosure form (see Review Guidelines).
+In the case of many thorough external reviews, editors should consider issuing an open call for comments on the respective manuscript.

 • Different Standards Between Fields